Genetic analysis: PCR

-Practical application
+Applications

-Cancer breakthrough
+Cancer

 Numerous practical advancements have been made in the field of genetics and molecular biology through the processes of genetic analysis.
 One of the most prevalent advancements during the late 20th and early 21st centuries is a greater understanding of cancer's link to genetics.
 By identifying which genes in the cancer cells are working abnormally, doctors can better diagnose and treat cancers.

-Possibilities
+Research

-This research has been able to identify the concepts of genetic mutations, fusion genes and changes in DNA copy numbers, and advances are made in the field every day.
+Research has been able to identify the concepts of genetic mutations, fusion genes and changes in DNA copy numbers, and advances are made in the field every day.
 Much of these applications have led to new types of sciences that use the foundations of genetic analysis.
 Reverse genetics uses the methods to determine what is missing in a genetic code or what can be added to change that code.
 Genetic linkage studies analyze the spatial arrangements of genes and chromosomes.
 There have also been studies to determine the legal and social and moral effects of the increase of genetic analysis.
 Genetic analysis may be done to identify genetic/inherited disorders and also to make a differential diagnosis in certain somatic diseases such as cancer.
 Genetic analyses of cancer include detection of mutations, fusion genes, and DNA copy number changes.